Vapourism233/ImuCamera/README.md

 # Update Logs

+2026/08/14 - Added new unit tests for IMUReader and CameraControl modules, improved test coverage.
+And added cppzmq for inter-thread communication.

 2026/08/12 - Added unittest for the project while pushing new changes to the repo

 2026/08/10 - Added File descriptor management for RAII